Psalm 118

 YHWH, we beg you, send prosperity now.

 The next section turned personal for the king.
 His prayer (118:5-9) was one of confident hope; with God at his side, whom should he fear?
 Faith in God was better than faith in his army (mortals) or its commanders (princes).
 The answer to his prayer (118:10-14) rejoiced in the realization of that prayer.
 The nation (or capital, Jerusalem) was surrounded, but the nation prevailed because of divine providence, not because of the strength of the army.
 The response to God's intervention was a victory shout by the Israelite army despite the looming disaster (118:15-18) and the victory parade through the entrance to the Jerusalem (118:19-25); the Lord raised his hand and saved the nation.
-"The day the Lord made" could also be interpreted as the "day of the Lord," a time of judgement against the nation's enemies.
+"The day the Lord made" could also be interpreted as the "day of the Lord," a time of judgment against the nation's enemies.

 26 Blessed is he who comes in the name of YHWH!